-5.5 Sampling Frequency During Operation
+4.2.1.2 Sampling Frequency During Operation

 The permittee shall record the total daily volume of wastewater discharged under this permit on each day there is a discharge.
-For all other parameters, in the first 4 weeks of discharge, the permittee shall sample the discharge weekly under either Outfall 001, Outfall 002 or Outfall 003.
+For all other parameters, in the first 4 weeks of discharge, the permittee shall sample the discharge weekly under Outfall 001.
 If the discharge continues after the first 4 weeks, the permittee shall sample the discharge monthly.
-If the discharge continues beyond one year since the start date and the monitoring results have not exceeded any permit discharge limitations the department may approve in writing a quarterly monitoring frequency.
+If the discharge continues beyond one year since the start date and the monitoring results have not exceeded any permit discharge limitations the department may approve in writing, a quarterly monitoring frequency.

 A monthly or quarterly sampling frequency only applies if data indicates substantial compliance with effluent limits.
 If the sampling frequency is monthly or quarterly and an exceedance occurs, a weekly monitoring frequency must resume until substantial compliance is demonstrated for eight consecutive weeks.
+The department may require daily sampling for some parameters upon start-up of a treatment system, or when an exceedance occurs.